Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

   ...
 ```

-As expected, you will see `user: undefined` logged out in the server terminal because that route is above the auth middleware.
+As expected, you will see `undefined` logged out in the server terminal because that route is above the auth middleware.

 Before checking the `create` action, let me delete the high scores from the database...